IDN Punnycode converter

 An IDN Punycode converter is a tool that allows you to convert IDN domain names between their native language characters and their Punycode representation.
 IDN domain names are domain names that contain characters from non-Latin scripts, such as Chinese or Arabic.

-How to Use the Punycode Converter Tool
+How to Use the IDN Punycode Converter Tool

 To use the tool, just follow these steps: